What is on the TASC test?

 Gridded responses (answers) are used for math questions on both the paper and the computer tests.
 You will need to get used to this ways of entering your answers before you take your math test.

 With gridded responses, you will be entering your answer twice.
 You write each number or symbol in a square at the top.
 Then you fill it in again by shading the circle with the same number of symbol in the column below.
-This is an example from a TASC math paper test for the answer 43.8.
+Below is an example from a TASC math paper test for the answer 43.8.
 The grid looks like this on the computer test too.

 Drag-and-drop and other computer-only questions